hai-vr/documentation/docs/products/animator-as-code/migrating-v0-to-v1.md

 - `AacFlLayer`, `AacFlClip`, and `AacFlEditClip` are now classes instead of structs.
 - Some public fields that used to be settable by accident have been changed into non-settable public properties with a getter (this does not include AacConfiguration).
 - Some read-only public fields have been changed into public properties with a getter.
+- Many constructors of classes have been made private, as they are meant to be instantiated only through invocations of other functions.
 - `AacFlFloatParameterGroup.ToList()` now correctly returns the `List<AacFlFloatParameter>` instead of `List<AacFlBoolParameter>`.
 - `AacFlIntParameterGroup.ToList()` now correctly returns the `List<AacFlIntParameter>` instead of `List<AacFlBoolParameter>`.
 - Some functions that accept `Component[]` used to throw an error if an element in the array was null.
 They will no longer throw errors.